Englishson0909/S24Corpus-final/Final Report.md

 (e) She was awful tired, you know, she was sleeping a lot.

 Very

-very
-1) adverb

-a) to a high degree : EXCEEDINGLY very hot didn't hurt very much
-b) : in actual fact : TRULY
-the very best store in town
-told the very same story
-very

-2 of 2
-adjective
-verier; veriest
-1
-a
-: EXACT, PRECISE
-the very heart of the city
-b
-: exactly suitable or necessary the very thing for the purpose
-2
-a
-: UNQUALIFIED, SHEER
-the very shame of it
-b
-: ABSOLUTE, UTTER
-the veriest fool alive
-3
-—used as an intensive especially to emphasize identity before my very eyes
-4
-: MERE, BARE
-the very thought terrified him
-5
-: being the same one : SELFSAME the very man I saw
-6
-: SPECIAL, PARTICULAR
-the very essence of truth is plainness and brightness —John Milton
-7
-a
-: properly entitled to the name or designation : TRUE the fierce hatred of a very woman
-—J. M. Barrie
-b
-: ACTUAL, REAL
-the very blood and bone of our grammar
-—H. L. Smith †1972
-c
-: SIMPLE, PLAIN
-in very truth

 very is regarded as the oldest among the primary intensifiers, with its usage as an intensifier tracing back to the fourteenth century.
 It is reported to be the most frequent intensifier in contemporary English.
 (Tagliamonte, 2008).
+Very has been regarded as “the intensifier par excellence” and it is also the oldest intensifier (Cacchiani, 2009b, p.
+234).
 Reflecting this trend, "very" appears most frequently among Korean learneres of English.
 However, many studies suggest that the use of "very" is diminishing in strength.
 (Tagliamonte, 2008).

-C
-4
+The usage of Very
+1)	Adverb
+(1)	Very as adverb with adjective: very hot
+(2) very as adverb with verb: didn't hurt very much
+2) Very as adjective: the very heart of the city

+Previous Work
+Tagliamonte and Roberts (2005) analyzed how these words are used in British English from York in northeast England compared to their usage in the American TV series Friends.
+They found that "very" was used more frequently in the British context, followed by "really" and "so," while "so" became the most popular in the American context, surpassing "really" and "very."
+Further research by Tagliamonte (2008) indicated that the pattern of intensifiers was also evolving in Toronto, Canada, with "very" becoming less popular, "really" seeing a significant increase, and "so" (along with "pretty") becoming more prevalent.
+Aijmer(2018) investigated Intensifiers like "very," "really," and "so" have been extensively studied due to their varying usage across different English dialects and historical periods based on within the International Corpus of English project (ICE).
+In various English dialects, the usage and frequency of the intensifier "very" show notable differences.
+In ICE-SIN, "very" is more common than "so" and "really," and its high frequency sometimes leads to over-intensification.
+Conversely, in American English, "so" predominates over "very" and "really," while in ICE-NZ, "really" is more frequent than both "very" and "so," indicating a preference for other intensifiers over "very."
+Despite these differences, "very" is consistently found alongside a wide range of adjectives in all dialects, particularly with common adjectives like "good" and "nice."
+It often appears in evaluative patterns involving predicative adjectives that convey affect, judgment, or appreciation.
+"Very" generally collocates with positive evaluative adjectives, though this tendency varies by region, being less pronounced in ICE-SIN and ICE-NZ.
+Characteristically, "very" is linked to a low degree of expressivity, serving more for rational evaluations than for emotional expression.
+Unique to New Zealand English, "very" can be reduplicated to increase expressiveness, a feature not observed in ICE-GB.
+Moreover, in ICE-SIN, "very" is sometimes used in unusual combinations such as "very awful" and "very terrible," potentially reflecting regional linguistic characteristics (Cacchiani, 2009b).
+The present study is concerned with comparing the frequencies and uses of intensifiers of very with adjectives in data representing the English spoken(TED) and written data (COCA).
+The focus is on frequency of very between the individual intensifiers or collocations of the intensifiers plus adjectives

 * Research Questions

-1)	How does the frequency of the adverb "very" differ between written and spoken texts?
+1) How different the frequency distribution of the adverb "very" differ between written and spoken texts?
 2) What are the different distributional patterns of "very" as an adverb, adjective in written and spoken text?
-3)	Which are thte alloccaion patterns "very" in written and spoken texts?
+3) Which are the allocation patterns "very" in written and spoken texts?
 And how different?
 4) What is the relative frequency of other intensifiers in comparison to "very" in written and spoken texts?
 And how different?

 * Hypothesis Formation + Approach to Hypothesis testing (rationale)